At A Glance Temple Enhancement

 - Bruising

-- Prominent veins (these veins are superficial, filler deep to these vessels can potentially ‘push’ them to the surface.
+- Prominent veins (these veins are superficial, hydration treatment deep to these vessels can potentially ‘push’ them to the surface.
 Can be corrected with long pulse 1064 Nd Yag vascular laser, if required

 - There have been cases of arterial injection in the temple area.
 This phenomenon is exceptionally rare.
 Knowledge of anatomy as well as safe injection techniques can greatly minimise this risk.
-HA fillers are reversible with an enzyme called Hyalase
+HA hydrating treatments are reversible with an enzyme called Hyalase

-Davin’s viewpoint on dermal fillers in the temple zone
+Davin’s viewpoint on hydrating treatments in the temple zone